ez80/84-CE-Documentation/tutorial/intro.rst

 | Download Here: `Notepad++ <https://notepad-plus-plus.org/download/>`_
 | Syntax Highlighting: `Notepad++ eZ80 Syntax Highlighting <http://cemete.ch/p243171>`_

-A compiler
+An assembler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-A compiler lets you take the code you have created and make it into a program that the TI-84 Plus CE can use.
+An assembler lets you take the code you have created and make it into a program that the TI-84 Plus CE can use.
 We recommend SPASM-ng when coding in eZ80.

 Download Here: `Spasm-ng <https://github.com/alberthdev/spasm-ng/releases>`_